The Nation's Call for Humanity and Right

 The Nation's Call for Humanity and Right is a World War I song written by N.A.W.
 Carty.
 It was published in 1918 by N.A.W.
-Carty in Lawrence, MA.
-The sheet music cover depicts a sailor and a soldier flanking a civilian holding a flag.
+Carty in Lawrence, Massachusetts.
+The sheet music cover depicts a sailor and a soldier on either side of a civilian holding a flag.

 The piece was written for two voices (1st & 2nd soprano) and piano.

 The sheet music can be found at the Pritzker Military Museum & Library.